Keeby-Astro/Auto-Driving-Path-Following-and-Speed-Control/README.md

 - **Path Tracking Plot:** Displays the GPS path with start and end markers, and the vehicle's trajectory as it follows the path.
 - **Speed Profile Plot:** Plots the speed of the vehicle over time, showing its adherence to the target speed.

-## Future Improvements

-### 1. Enhanced Vehicle Dynamics
-Consider using a more complex vehicle dynamics model to better simulate tire slip, road conditions, and other real-world factors.

-### 2. Parallel Processing
-Implement multithreading or multiprocessing for handling intensive tasks, such as real-time path planning and data filtering.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.